What is Affiliate Marketing?

 There are actually a lot of ways to share your affiliate links.
 Some people spam it on relevant forums, on social media, and other places online where people gather.
 While it may give your link some exposure, people hate it when marketers spam links so they will most likely get removed or ignored.

 Currently, the best way to advertise your affiliate links is to create your own blog and put it there.
 Nowadays, it is easy to create a blog around a certain topic.
-For example, the product you are selling is dog food.
-You may want to start a website that focuses on pets.
-Create an article or two a week regarding the health and care of dogs and you can easily place your links on the content.
+For example, the products you are promoting are tools .
+You may want to start a website that focuses on tools like ToolsHaven.
+Create an article or two a week regarding saws and other tools and you can easily place your links on the content.
 You can even create widgets to advertise the product you are selling on your own blog.
 Now that you have your links on the blog, all you have to do is to advertise the blog itself.
 This way, your affiliate link won’t look spammy to your readers.

 Best affiliate marketing programs

 There are a lot of affiliate marketing programs out there and I personally can’t say one is better than the other.
 While some affiliate marketing programs can provide better commissions, others are also great for new users, while some programs have a long list of products you can sell.
 Here are some of the more popular affiliate marketing programs you can enroll to.